mlabs-haskell/hydra-auction-offchain/docs/API.md

   1. Auction terms;
   2. Optional additional UTxOs that allow the seller to cover auction lot `Value` in some cases.
 This can be useful if some portion of the lot is, for example, locked at a multi-signature address.

-Returns `ActionInfo` along with the hash of an announcing transaction.
+Returns `AuctionInfo` along with the hash of an announcing transaction.

-This operation can error see type `AnnounceAuctionContractError`.
+This operation can error (see type `AnnounceAuctionContractError`).

 ### discoverBidders